IntersectMBO/ouroboros-network/ouroboros-consensus/docs/GenesisDesignOverview.md

 * For a node that's rejoining the network, there's another option, since it already has selected a prefix of the (presumably) honest chain.
-If we were to become eclipsed by an adversary, which can never have more than half of the active stake, then -- given a "long enough" slot interval on either side -- we should see a portion of our recent chain when the density plummeted.
+If we were to become eclipsed by an adversary, which can never have more than half of the active stake, then -- given a "long enough" slot interval on either side of density change point -- we should see a portion of our recent chain when the density plummeted.

 We could instead collapse those two by defining the density up to the genesis block to be two times whatever the absolute cutoff is.
 So I'll only discuss the